Fact-Checking and Misinformation in the New Testament

 But we shouldn’t put our confidence in them because ultimately, they cannot help.
 Only the Lord can.
 Only the Lord ALWAYS keeps his promises.
 He is righteous and just and he is concerned for the orphan, the widow, the poor and oppressed.

 In addition, only the Lord can meet our deepest spiritual needs.
-And because He is the eternal King, we can ALWAYS depend on him.
+And because He is the eternal King, we can ALWAYS depend on Him.
 Political parties are always changing, which means that the perspectives, approaches and solutions to the issues of the day are constantly shifting as well.
 But God is eternal.
 He never changes and He doesn’t change His opinion or His approach.

 Thus, the psalmist can say, “He is King in every generation!”